 Salesforce offers two marketing services that may seem the same on first glance: Marketing Cloud Account Engagement and Marketing Cloud Engagement.

-Marketing Cloud Engagement is less expensive than Marketing Cloud Account Engagement, but offers fewer features as well: Marketing Cloud Engagement's four plans are Basic, for $400 per month; Pro, for $1,250 per month; Corporate, for $3,750 per month; and Enterprise, for which you'll need to contact Salesforce for a quote, as the price varies based on contact and message volume.
+Marketing Cloud Engagement is less expensive than Marketing Cloud Account Engagement but offers fewer features as well: Marketing Cloud Engagement’s three plans are Pro, for $1,250 per month; Corporate, for $3,750 per month; and Enterprise, for which you’ll need to contact Salesforce for a quote, as the price varies based on contact and message volume.

 Marketing Cloud Engagement is aimed at marketing to customers in three core ways: email, mobile, and web.
 If your business needs a B2C solution for cross-channel marketing campaigns and little else, Marketing Cloud Engagement will be a great fit.